guidepup/guidepup.dev/docs/intro.md

 ## First Screen Reader Code {#first}

-Let's automate VoiceOver for MacOS.
+Let's automate a screen reader!

 Create `example.js` (or `example.ts` for TypeScript) to define your screen reader code.